ctp-archive/data-journalism/modules/intro-to-r/_posts/2022-03-01-tidyverse.md

 This stores the data in a brand new dataframe variable named `covid_ny`.

-Take note that in your "Environment" pane (by default in the top right), you should be able to see your dataframe with 371 rows (or observerations) and 56 columns (or variables).
+Take note that in your "Environment" pane (by default in the top right), you should be able to see your dataframe with 371 rows (or observations) and 56 columns (or variables).

 You can click on the dataset in your environment window to view it in a new tab in your "Source" pane, much like you would in Excel or some other spreadsheet software.